HoangTuan110/.todo/drafts/notes_about_gnu_ed.md

 	- `p` prints the last line of the buffer
 	- `,`, when stand alone, works the same way as `p`, but when combined with other commands means `the whole buffer`
 	- `w` followed by an input file writes the content of the buffer to the file
+	- `a` allows for appending text to the buffer
+	- `s` is used for search-and-replace

+# Input mode
+- Input mode is enabled when an input command (such as `a`, `i`, `c`) is used
+- In input mode, every text that is inputted gets put in the buffer
+- `.` is used to terminate input mode

 # Examples